AUTHORS

 SHIN’ICHI MAKINO (1896–1936) wrote many novels and a number of fantastical short stories.
 He studied English literature at Waseda University.
 Following his suicide, he became a cult figure.
 As far as we know, the publication of his short story “The Elevator and the Moon,” which appeared in vol. 7 of Monkey Business, is the first time his work has appeared in English.

-ERIC McCORMACK (1938–2023) is a Scottish-born Canadian writer who skillfully blends elements of gothic fiction, black humor, metafiction, magic realism, and straightforward good storytelling.
-He has published a collection of stories and five novels, including The Paradise Motel, First Blast of the Trumpet Against the Monstrous Regiment of Women, and The Dutch Wife.
-His most recent novel, Cloud (Penguin, 2014), was translated by Motoyuki Shibata and published in Japan.
-"Family Traditions" appears in Monkey Business, vol. 5, and “The Trail” appears in MONKEY, vol. 1.
+ERIC McCORMACK (1938–2023) was a Scottish-born Canadian writer known for skillfully blending elements of gothic fiction, black humor, metafiction, magic realism, and straightforward good storytelling.
+He published a collection of stories and five novels, including The Paradise Motel, First Blast of the Trumpet Against the Monstrous Regiment of Women, and The Dutch Wife.
+His last novel, Cloud (Penguin, 2014), was translated by Motoyuki Shibata and published in Japan.
+“Family Traditions” appears in Monkey Business, vol. 5, and “The Trail” in MONKEY, vol. 2.
+His “Letter to the Silent Book Club” appears in vol. 5.

 STEVEN MILLHAUSER (b.
 1943) is an American novelist and short story writer.
 He won the Pulitzer Prize in 1997 for Martin Dressler, and the Story Prize in 2012 for We Others: New & Selected Stories.
 Many of his stories have appeared in the New Yorker.
 His work has been translated into fifteen languages.
 “A Tired Town” appears in MONKEY, vol. 1.